Tyler-oc/Tyler-oc/README.md

   <h3> Hi, I'm Tyler, a computer science major at the University of Colorado Boulder </h3>

-  I am interested in machine learning and software engineering, but hope to try out all areas of computer science over the next four years before deciding what area interests me the most.
+  I am interested in cyber security and software engineering, but I am always looking to expand my knowledge by trying new endeavors.

-  <a href = https://twitter.com/TylerOnstadCran> Twitter </a>

   <a href= https://www.linkedin.com/in/tyler-onstad-cran-85ab07249/> LinkedIn </a>